 An in-depth study of the time-dependent behavior of the IR pixels (WFC3 ISR 2019-03) has shown that roughly 3.5% of pixels have experienced changes in their behavior since the installation of WFC3 on-orbit in May 2009.
 Such variations include normal pixels becoming hot, unstable pixels becoming stable, some pixels transitioning between different stable levels of dark current, other pixels alternating between two stable levels, and more.
-Figure 5.31, reproduced from WFC3 ISR 2022-01, shows the distribution of IR pixel behavior for the various combinations of cold (i.e. normal dark rate) and hot, stable and unstable states.
+Figure 5.31, reproduced from WFC3 ISR 2024-02, shows the distribution of IR pixel behavior for the various combinations of cold (i.e. normal dark rate) and hot, stable and unstable states.

-In general, the WFC3/IR detector shows an increase of only $\sim\!200$ hot pixels per year ($\sim\!0.02\%$ of the detector).
-Prior to 2020, the unstable pixel population varied up to $\sim\!4000$ pixels per year ($\sim\!0.4\%$ of the detector).
-However, the unstable pixel population more than doubled between Cycle 27 and Cycle 28 (WFC3 ISR 2022-01), such that approximately $\sim\!3.35\%$ detector pixels were classified as unstable (2.85% cold and 0.5% hot).
+In general, the WFC3/IR detector shows an increase of only ~200 hot pixels per year (~0.02% of the detector).
+Prior to 2020, the unstable pixel population varied up to ~4000 pixels per year (~0.4% of the detector).
+It was observed that the unstable pixel population more than doubled between Cycle 27 and Cycle 28 (WFC3 ISR 2022-01), such that approximately ~3.35% detector pixels were classified as unstable (2.85% cold and 0.5% hot).
+However, WFC3 ISR 2024-02 found that this was due to an algorithmic discrepancies in the pipeline used for generating the bad pixel table; subsequent analysis showed that the actual flagged pixel percentage was <1% for Cycle 28, and that IR bad pixel populations remained stable through Cycles 29 and 30.

 Calibration reference files in the past were insensitive to periods of pixel stability, simply permanently flagging as bad any pixels which spent any amount of time in a hot and/or unstable state.
 Now, time-variable pixel behavior is captured in the bad pixel tables and superdarks with a data quality flag of 32 to mark unstable pixels (as is now done for UVIS as well); e.g. unstable hot pixels are flagged with both '32' and '16' (hot) (Table E.3).
-As a consequence, users can reclaim stable pixels - even when hot - for their analyses; doing so can recover about 0.5% of the detector which otherwise would have been thrown out.
+As a result, users can reclaim stable pixels - even when hot - for their analyses; doing so can recover about 0.5% of the detector, which otherwise would have been thrown out.
 Likewise, the WFC3/IR bad pixel tables now track the time-variable bad pixel populations, which ensures that new bad pixels are flagged in a timely fashion and that the thousands of pixels which revert to a stable configuration are not flagged and discarded (WFC3 ISR 2019-03, WFC3 ISR 2019-04).